Smart Pills Diagnostics Market Size and Share

 Recent Industry Developments

-- January 2024: AnX Robotica, one of the key players in advanced gastrointestinal visualization technologies, secured FDA clearance for its NaviCam ProScan.
+- January 2024: AnX Robotica secured FDA clearance for its NaviCam ProScan.
 The NaviCam Stomach Capsule System employs cutting-edge technology, merging magnetic control with state-of-the-art intelligent software.

-As per the scope of the report, smart pills are ingestible medical devices consisting of elements, such as sensors, cameras, patches, and trackers that help in better diagnostics and monitoring.
+As per the scope of the report, smart pills are ingestible medical devices consisting of elements, such as sensors, cameras, patches, and trackers, that help in better diagnostics of various gastrointestinal diseases.
 These unique devices can be easily swallowed and offer a non-invasive, thorough examination of the gastrointestinal (GI) tract and many other parts of the body.

-The smart pills market is segmented by application area, disease indication, and geography.
-By application area, the market is segmented into capsule endoscopy, patient monitoring, and drug delivery.
-The capsule endoscopy includes small bowel video capsule endoscopy and colon capsule endoscopy.
-By disease indication, the market is segmented into occult GI bleeding, Crohn's disease, small bowel tumors, celiac disease, inherited polyposis syndromes, neurological disorders, and other disease indications.
+The smart pills diagnostics market is segmented by indication, component, end-user and geography.
+The indications market is segmented by GI Bleeding, Crohn's Disease, Small-Bowel Tumors, Celiac Disease, and Other GI Diagnoses.
+The Component market is segmented by Capsule Endoscope, Imaging Software & Workstations, Data Recorder & Receivers, and Other Accessories.
+Hospitals, Diagnostic Imaging Centers, Ambulatory Surgical Centers, and research institutes comprise the end-user market.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
 The market report also covers the estimated market sizes and trends for 17 different countries across major regions globally.
 The report offers the value (in USD) for the above segments.

 | Crohn’s Disease |